LanevaCobb/frontend-nanodegree-arcade-game/README.md

   -     Right arrow to move to the right
 You have to make it across to the top without colliding with the bugs.
 The bugs are your enemies; avoid them as your life depends on it :)

-  - If you collide with the bugs befoe making it across; you have to start over.
+  - If you collide with the bugs before making it across; you have to start over.
 The game resets to your original position on the board.

 # When you win the game, you get a pop-up

 Once you made it across the board without a collision, you've won the game.
 You will then get a pop-up congratulating you on your success.

 You get to try again by pressing the Play Again button.